AztecProtocol/engineering-designs/in-progress/8754-slashing-and staking.md

 If they're able to retreive all the required data to re-xecute the block contents and find an invalid state root, they sign the slashing proposal and gossip the signed proposal via the p2p.

-The executing validator who initialized the slashing proposal must aggregate signatures and post to L1 for verification once >50% of the stake has signed the proposal.
+The Executing Validator who initialized the slashing proposal must aggregate signatures and post to L1 for verification once `MIN_REQUIRED_STAKE_PERCENT`of the stake has signed the proposal.

 On the L1, the contract verifies that:
-1) The epoch has indeed re-orged.
-2) The committee members named in the slashing proposal have signed the specific block in question.
-3) Validators in control of more than 50% of stake have signed the slashing proposal.
+1) Validators in control of more than `MIN_REQUIRED_STAKE_PERCENT` of stake have signed the slashing proposal.

 If the above checks pass, the named committee members are slashed.
 The L1 contracts pays out a small fee to cover the cost of verifying signatures on the L1.
+This fee goes to the validator who submitted the successful slashing proposal to the L1.

 ```mermaid
 sequenceDiagram